 Around 1962, she discovered an expansive series of new reefs near Port Mansfield, which may comprise portions of what are now referred to as Sebree, Steamer, and Seven and One-Half Fathom Reefs.
 Connor enlisted oceanographers Dr. Harold Geis and Dr. Wendell Pierce for consultation and fieldwork.
 Both Gies and Pierce participated in Connor’s 1554 shipwreck expeditions and Pierce would later acquire an antiquities permit from the THC to investigate the Civil War blockade runner Acadia off San Luis Pass.
 Connor’s fervor and enthusiasm for coastal archeology and marine science was inspiring and culminated in many volunteer scientific ventures.
 Her adventures allude to a real-life icon in the making and a true Texan among Texans.

 Connor was born in Sweetwater on August 31, 1913, the daughter of William B. Hartgraves, a farmer, and his wife, Mary Ella Pelton.
 With her twin sister Ada, she was one of a dozen children.
 It was during her marriage to Dr. Edwin Connor, owner of the former Parkview General Hospital in Corpus Christi, that her extracurricular pursuits really made their mark.
-Connor’s maritime interests flourished through her access to the hospital’s 42-foot yacht that bore her name, Vida Lee Connor III, and also a private plane.
+Connor’s maritime interests flourished through her access to the hospital’s 42-foot yacht that bore her name, Vida Lee III, and also a private plane.
 Newspaper articles and interviews with her family detail frequent participation in local maritime parades and water safaris.
 The pageant streamers that adorned the vessel are still displayed by the family at special occasions.
-In 1961, Vida Lee Connor III was designated as an auxiliary coast guard vessel.
-Connor would later use the yacht for conducting dives with students from the University of Corpus Christi marine biology classes.
+In 1961, Vida Lee III was designated as an auxiliary coast guard vessel.
+Connor would later use the yacht to conduct dives with marine biology students and the dive club from the University of Corpus Christi (now Texas A&M University-Corpus Christi).

 Connor’s discovery of the 1554 shipwrecks occurred in 1964 while on an aerial survey to look for coral reefs.
 The marine visibility was excellent, much better than normal, and Connor observed 16 shapes in the water, all of which she believed represented unique individual shipwrecks.
 The plane landed, then immediately returned to the air supplied with ropes and small buoys—with the objects now marked, Connor planned a dive investigation to identify the mysterious submerged shapes.